Sibling DNA Test

-Timeframe: 7-10 working days from receipt of samples at our offices.
+Timeframe: 7-10 working days from receipt of samples at our office

 Brothers and sisters can carry out a sibling DNA test to establish whether they share a common biological parent.
-International Biosciences offers accurate and reliable sibling DNA testing services starting from only MYR 1900.
-This price includes the testing of 2 alleged siblings in an ISO 17025 accredited laboratory and results in 5-7 working days from when we receive your samples at our office.
+International Biosciences offers accurate and reliable sibling DNA testing services starting from only MYR 2100.
+This price includes the testing of 2 alleged siblings in an ISO 17025 accredited laboratory with results in 7-10 working days from when we receive your samples at our office.

 Note: We can only guarantee standard result turnaround time when testing takes place solely using oral swab samples.
 Using a discreet sample for your test may lead to an increase in turnaround time.

 We strongly suggest including the sample of a known mother to provide stronger results.

 Brothers and sisters may need to determine whether they really have the same biological father or mother.
 Our first recommendation to these clients is to suggest a paternity test or a maternity test as directly testing the samples of the alleged parent provides more conclusive results.
 In cases where obtaining a sample from the mother or father is not possible, we would suggest a sibling test.
 The results will confirm whether the siblings tested share one biological parent, both biological parents or whether they have no biological parents in common.